-The partnerships we created with grantees were inevitably different from the partnership with those who co-created our programme (i.e., Co-Is and EMReF, FSS and later Setaweet).
+The partnerships we created with grantees were inevitably different from the partnerships with those who co-created our programme (i.e., Co-Is and EMReF, FSS and later Setaweet).
 With the benefit of hindsight, we realise that initially when creating grant agreements with those researchers who won awards, we were unnecessarily formal and, in some respects, inflexible.
 Quite quickly we learned from experience and adjusted the way we entered into relationships with recipients of grants:

-1. Being flexible and open to difference: Institutions, policies and practices that are considered normal in one place may be unfamiliar in another.
-To avoid good ideas getting lost in translation we had to be flexible and adapt to difference.
+1. Being flexible and open to difference: Institutions, policies, and practices that are considered normal in one place may be unfamiliar in another.
+To avoid good ideas getting lost in translation we had to be flexible and adapt to differences.
 Recipients of our grants had to be affiliated to a host institution.
-In many ways, this is sensible.
-Host organisations are able to receive financial transfers, uphold standards of financial and ethical probity, and are able to oversee all aspects of grant management and reporting.
+In many ways, this was sensible.
+Host organisations are able to receive financial transfers, uphold standards of financial and probity, and are able to oversee all aspects of grant management and reporting.
 But what counts as an institution?
-If we'd restricted ourselves to universities, then that would have limited eligible researchers to those with academic affiliations and we wanted to encourage not just scholars, but also artists, activists, think-tankers, advocates and people from creative enterprises.
-By being open to difference we were able to accept applications hosted under a wide range of organisations - including theatre groups, self-help groups, film schools, the education wing of an ethnic armed organisation, and tech companies.
+If we'd restricted ourselves to universities, then that would have limited eligibility to those with academic affiliations and we wanted to encourage not just scholars, but also artists, activists, think-tanks, advocates and people from creative enterprises.
+By being open to difference, we were able to accept applications hosted under a wide range of organisations - including theatre groups, self-help groups, film schools, the education wing of an ethnic armed organisation, and tech companies.

 For fledgling organisations established and run by young researchers, we provided support on developing appropriate internal management policies and procedures.
-Where appropriate we advised on setting up institutional bank accounts that could receive foreign transfers; and in the rare instances when this wasn't possible, and with agreement from the host's trustees, we would transfer to an individual.
+Where appropriate we advised on setting up institutional bank accounts that could receive foreign transfers; and in the rare instances when this wasn't possible, and with agreement from the host's trustees, on a few occasions we transferred to an individual.
 By working in this way - being flexible, open to difference, and providing support - we helped to build institutional capacity in ways that didn't constraint organisations or force them to conform to unfamiliar and inappropriate working practices.

 2. Clarity on constraints: SOAS was constrained by its own rules, and by those of its funders, so these agreements had to comply with certain demands.
 As examples, we had no choice but to ask for receipts for every item of expenditure - the phrase 'we report on actual spending' was often invoked.
-But we got better at identifying which conditions couldn't be changed (because we were not allowed to vary it), and where we might be flexible (while staying within the rules).
+But we got better at identifying which conditions couldn't be changed (because we were not allowed to vary it), and where we might be flexible while staying within the rules.
 We tailored agreements to individual circumstances as much as possible (e.g., making advances where needed, varying arrangements about when to make transfers, advising about how to use receipt books), which made financial pressure and reporting less onerous for grant holders.
 And it also saved money - grant holders reported to us that the inflexible approaches to getting evidence of spending would mean having to take more expensive options - car rather than bus, restaurant rather than food-stall.

 3. Communication style: We learned to develop a more personal, informal style for non-legal communication where possible.
 Many scholars and artists had not had a relationship with a grant-maker before and were somewhat alarmed by the legalistic language of contracts at first.
 We realised that while the contracts had to be precise, impersonal and formal, the rest of our communication could be more reassuring and friendly.
-From the start we prioritised meeting recipients of grants in person and explaining to them the aims and ambitions of the programme.
-Understanding each other as people dealing with specific pressures, and maintaining regular communication, has encouraged the sort of open and honest communication required to build trust and share problems where they arise.
-Occasionally we struggled to understand each other but mostly communication in our network was constructive; in the words of one grantee:
+From the start we prioritised meeting recipients of grants in person and explaining to them the aims and ambitions of the programme (see communication below).